gpx135/fryday/README.md

   * Virtual stamp cards for repeat visits
   * Easy point redemption process

-### 3.3 Review and Rating System
-- User Reviews
-  * Allow customers to leave ratings and written reviews
-  * Option to add photos to reviews
-- Moderation System
-  * Admin approval for published reviews
-  * Flagging system for inappropriate content
-- Review Displays
-  * Show aggregate ratings for the restaurant
-  * Display individual ratings for menu items
-- Review Responses
-  * Allow restaurant management to respond to reviews
-  * Notification system for new reviews and responses

 ### 3.4 Social Media Integration
 - Social Sharing